 Where do events take place?

 Read-Ins can happen just about anywhere, from homes, to libraries, to schools, to community centers and beyond.
 Each year NCTE asks event-holders to fill out a “report card” giving us details on where the event took place, how many people participated, and what books were read.
-You can see a listing of 2020 and 2019 events here, as well as previous years: 2018 events; 2017 events.
+You can see a listing of events from 2019 to 2021 here, as well as previous years: 2018 events; 2017 events.

 What do you do for an African American Read-In?